Generalized toric codes on twisted tori for quantum error correction: Algebraic methods for error-correcting codes

 where $\mathcal{A}$ denotes the corresponding anyon theory (unitary modular tensor category)~\cite{rowell2009classification, wang2010topological, Wang2022in, Barkeshli2022Classification, Plavnik2023Modular}.
 The logical operators of the code are realized as Wilson line operators (anyon string operators) wrapping around the noncontractible cycles of the torus.

-We focus on the square lattice for simplicity, though the same method extends to more general lattices.
-Our goal is to analyze anyons in topological CSS codes, and we will demonstrate that the Gr\"obner basis technique provides an efficient way for computation.
-We begin with a $\mathbb{Z}_2$ CSS code whose stabilizers are expressed in the Laurent polynomial form~\cite{haah_module_13, liang2023extracting}:
+We focus on the square lattice for simplicity.
+Our goal is to analyze anyons in topological CSS codes, and we will demonstrate that the Gr\"obner basis technique provides an efficient way for computation. {\change First, we briefly review the polynomial representation of Pauli operators~\cite{haah_module_13, haah2016algebraic, liang2023extracting}, with a slightly modified convention.
+On the square lattice, we choose a unit cell (indicated in Fig.~\ref{fig: polynomial convention}) consisting of two edges and represent their Pauli operators as 4-dimensional vectors:

+Pauli operators on translated edges are obtained by multiplying these basis vectors by the monomial $x^n y^m$ ($n$ and $m$ could be negative), which implements a shift of $n$ steps in the $x$-direction and $m$ steps in the $y$-direction.
+In this language, the product of two Pauli operators corresponds simply to the sum of their four-dimensional vectors.
+Examples are shown in Fig.~\ref{fig: polynomial convention}.
+The vectors of Pauli operators form a module over the {\bf Laurent polynomial ring} $R= \mathbb{Z}_2[x, y, x^{-1}, y^{-1}]$.